-Somewhere between an inherently anxious disposition, a tendency to fall asleep during Savasana, and a proclivity for Old Fashioneds, I try to follow the Gwyneth Paltrow’s Goop in hopes of being more, well, goopy.
+Somewhere between an inherently anxious disposition, a tendency to fall asleep during Savasana, and a proclivity for Old Fashioneds, I try to follow Gwyneth Paltrow’s Goop in hopes of being more, well, goopy.

 That doesn’t mean I’m totally balls to the wall.
 I pick and choose what to practice; vegan chickpea “tuna” salad, yes; jade eggs, no.